AI Search Assistant Guide

 Configuring SWIRL AI Search Assistant, Enterprise Edition

-SWIRL AI Search defines four core roles for GAI/LLMs.
-SWIRL AI Search Assistant adds a fifth role, "chat," which can be assigned to any sufficiently capable LLM.
+SWIRL AI Search defines four core LLM roles.
+SWIRL AI Search Assistant adds a fifth role, chat, which can be assigned to any sufficiently capable LLM.

 Adding Chat to an AI Provider

-4. Click one to edit it.
-This will bring up the edit form: SWIRL Admin Console showing AIProvider edit form
+Click one to edit it.
+This brings up the edit form:

-7. Click the "SAVE" button at the bottom of the page.
-This AIProvider is now active for the chat role, and is the default AIProvider for that role.
+SAVE.
+This AIProvider is now active for the chat role and is the default AIProvider for that role. - Try the new AIProvider by chatting with the Search Assistant.

-For more information on tags and default options, see: Organizing SearchProviders with Active, Default and Tags
+For more on tags and default options, see Organizing SearchProviders with Active, Default, and Tags.

 Launching Assistant

-Once the AI provider is configured correctly, Assistant should be accessible via a browser.
+Once the AI provider is configured correctly, the Assistant is accessible via a browser.

 Listing Sources